Optimal State Physical Health 1: Anatomical Assessment and Therapeutic Planning Course

 PH 1: Anatomical Assessment and Therapeutic Planning Using Yoga Therapy Methods

-The purpose of this 100-hour residential course is for healthcare providers who want to add holistic yoga and musculoskeletal assessment and therapeutic planning yoga therapy skills to their toolbox.
+The purpose of this 100-hour course is for healthcare providers who want to add holistic yoga and musculoskeletal assessment and therapeutic planning yoga therapy skills to their toolbox.

 Students in this program will learn how to: